gitlabhq/gitlabhq/doc/ci/ci_cd_for_external_repos/index.md

 - [Bitbucket Cloud](bitbucket_integration.md)

-Connecting an external repository will set up [repository mirroring][mirroring] and create a lightweight project where issues, merge requests, container registry, wiki, and snippets disabled.
-These features [can be re-enabled later][settings].
+Connecting an external repository will set up [repository mirroring][mirroring] and create a lightweight project where issues, merge requests, wiki, and snippets disabled.
+These features
+[can be re-enabled later][settings].

 1. From your GitLab dashboard click **New project**